Rosedale Heights School of the Arts: History

 Formerly Castle Frank, the school has been reinvented and re-purposed by Principal Barrie Sketchley.
-It is a non-semester school with an emphasis on the arts.
+It is a semestered school with an emphasis on the arts.
 Students can take dance, dramatic arts, music-instrumental (band or strings), vocals, visual and media arts.
 In 2005, Maclean's Magazine named RHSA one of the best arts-focus high schools in Canada, as well as one of the three best special-focus schools in Canada.

-In 2017, 8.4 percent of Rosedale Heights School of the Arts students had not been vaccinated due to philosophical or religious reasons, the highest percentage of any Toronto high school.
+In 2023, principal Barrie Sketchley was honored by the Toronto School Administrators Association for being the "longest-career principal in TDSB history and in the province of Ontario", having worked as a TDSB principal for the past 40+ years, and as the Rosedale Heights School of the Arts principal since its founding more than 30 years ago.

+In 2025, the TDSB made a decision to transfer Sketchley to retirement.
+On June 12th, students at Rosedale walked out of class to protest the board's decision.
+A change.org petition was also set up during the protests and gained approximately 2909 signatures.
+In August, Jennifer Chan said in a letter to the school community that the TDSB allowed Principal Sketchley to remain at the school for 2025-26 school year before retiring in June of 2026.

 Overview

 RHSA accepts students from all over the Greater Toronto Area.
 It is the only arts school in the Toronto District School Board that does not use auditions for acceptance.
 It is also the only arts school that encourages students to explore interdisciplinary arts by not expecting students to choose a "major" in one art and making students select a variety of arts courses in their first two years at the school.

+RHSA has a 670-seat auditorium, two band/orchestra rehearsal spaces, three fully equipped dance studios, two drama rooms, a dark room, a vocal room, and various visual art studios used for printmaking, graphic design, etc. The school is also home to an Olympic-size swimming pool.